jessesquires/jessesquires.com/_posts/2015-12-17-open-source-swift-weekly-2.md

 [@PracticalSwift](https://twitter.com/practicalswift) fixed [a ton](https://github.com/apple/swift/pull/561) of [typos](https://github.com/apple/swift/pull/526). 😂

-William Dillon [began support](https://github.com/apple/swift/pull/439) for for ARMv7 hosts such as the Raspberry Pi, BeagleBone, and Nvidia Tegras.
+William Dillon [began support](https://github.com/apple/swift/pull/439) for ARMv7 hosts such as the Raspberry Pi, BeagleBone, and Nvidia Tegras.

 Brian Gesiak [continued to pursue](https://github.com/apple/swift-corelibs-xctest/pull/14) testing the XCTest framework, and in terms of number of commits, he is now the [#3 contributor](https://github.com/apple/swift-corelibs-xctest/graphs/contributors) on corelibs-xctest. 👏